apify/apify-docs/content/academy/apify_platform/actors.md

 ![The "Actors" tab on the Apify platform]({{@asset apify_platform/images/actors-tab.webp}})

-Now that you know the basics of what actors are and how to use them, it's time to develop **an actor of your own**!
+Now that you know the basics of what actors are and how to use them, it's almost time to develop **an actor of your own**!

 ## [](#next) Next up

-Our [first lesson]({{@link apify_platform/first_actor/preparations.md}}) will prepare your knowledge for actor development to ensure that the development process will go as smoothly as possible.
+In future lessons, we will be learning about how to easily build an actor on the Apify platform from templates, as well as how to quickly turn your existing code on Github or Gitlab into a monetizable actor!